 Search the hashtags #AAA16 and #ActionPlease for pictures, speaker quotes and Action, Please pledges from the Summit!

-Recorded presentations from the 2016 Summit will be posted as they are available here.
+Recorded presentations from the 2016 Summit are posted here.

 Save the date for the 2017 Stakeholders Summit!